 Vegan Lemon Frosting (Icing)

 For a quick and easy vegan lemon frosting, combine a ¼ cup of softened margarine with a few cups of icing sugar and a tablespoon of fresh lemon juice.
-A little lemon zest (½-1 teaspoon) is wonderful if you have it too.
+A little lemon zest (½-1 tsp) is wonderful if you have it too.
 Beat with electric mixer on medium until fluffy, adding extra icing sugar or drops of water or almond milk until you reach your desired consistency.

 Fill an icing bag with a star tip or used a zip top bag with the corner cut off and pipe in concentric circles to top your cupcakes.